nd1012/ObjectValidation/src/ObjectValidation Docs/index.md

 ASP.NET (7) automatic validates `IValidatableObject` objects when unserializing for an API controller call.
-The ObjectValidation library will be used automatic, if you've used the `ValidatableObject` base class for your types, which you want to be validated automatic.
+The ObjectValidation library will be used automatic, if you've used the `ValidatableObjectBase` base class for your types, which you want to be validated automatic.
 Simply use it as base class for your DTO objects, and you don't need to care about validation anymore.